talis-fb/kmeans_rust/README.md

 This tool is designed to work seamlessly with the [Image to CSV CLI project](https://github.com/talis-fb/img-to-csv).
 Use the img-to-csv tool to convert an image to CSV, process it with kmeans for segmentation, and convert the result back to an image.

+### Java Version Available

+For a Java-based implementation of this project, visit the [KMeans Java Repository](https://github.com/talis-fb/kmeans_java).

 ## Image Segmentations with Different K Values

 To get a concrete example of result of this program...